Grow Youthful: How to Slow Your Aging and Enjoy Extraordinary Health

 Lack of oxygen.
 At sea level, pristine air comprises 20% oxygen.
 In urban areas, where vehicles, heaters, power stations and other exhausts spew carbon dioxide and other gases into the atmosphere, the oxygen level falls to around 10%.
 When combined with low levels of physical activity, most people simply do not get enough oxygen.

 Deficiency of vitamin D and sunlight.
 Having sufficient vitamin D protects against all types of cancer.
-(46, 47, 49, 50, 51, 52, 53)
+(46, 47, 49, 50, 51, 52, 53, 91, 98, 99)

 High fat diet - mainly as a cause of non-melanoma skin cancers.
 A study (60) reported that associations between total fat consumption and the incidence of breast, colon, and prostate cancer appeared to be independent of total caloric intake or the ratio of polyunsaturated fat to saturated fat.
-In general, the effects of calories are thought to be restricted largely to tumor initiation, whereas fat exerts its principal effect on tumor promotion and growth.
+In general, the effects of calories are thought to be restricted largely to tumour initiation, whereas fat exerts its principal effect on tumour promotion and growth.
 Certainly, the effect on the incidence of actinic keratosis reported (60) appears to be related predominantly to the reduction in fat intake and to be independent of caloric intake.
 In the dietary-intervention group calories from fat were replaced with calories from other sources to prevent reductions in body weight.
 (55, 56, 57, 58, 59, 60)

 Mitochondria